-Figure 4 - Illustration of Residential Bill Impacts from PV Adoption by PV Adoption Status
+Figure 4 - Illustration of Residential Bill Impacts from PV Adoption by PV Adoption Status (Annualised Basis)

-As is the case with ACs via demand-side participation, solar PV systems can also potentially provide electricity system benefits, including lower wholesale prices, lower peak demand7 and improve power quality.
-An example of how solar PV systems may be reducing peak demand on AusNet8 and Endeavour Energy9 zone substations is shown is Figure 5.
+As is the case with ACs via demand-side participation, solar PV systems can also potentially provide electricity system benefits, including lower wholesale prices, lower peak demand and improved power quality.
+An example of how solar PV systems may be reducing peak demand on AusNet and Endeavour Energy zone substations is shown is Figure 5.
 Energeia notes the lack of a comprehensive assessment of solar PV net benefits to date.